ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.6.2: February 22, 2021 =
+- Tweak: Our gtag.js compatibility layer now supports custom trackers used in some integrations loaded by other scripts.

 = 6.6.1: February 17, 2021 =
 - Tweak: We improved our gtag.js to analytics.js compatibility layer for better support on events added by other plugins.
 - Fix: Our link tracking feature was interfering with certain lightbox scripts when using externally hosted images.